The Loved One (book): Characters

 Dennis Barlow, a celebrated 28-year-old British poet who is brought to Hollywood to write a script for a film biography of Percy Bysshe Shelley.
 He is fired from his job and, as the novel opens, he is working for the Happier Hunting Ground, a funeral service for pets.
 He frequently quotes lines of poetry in his speech and writing, especially when he is wooing Aimée Thanatogenos, whom he allows to believe he is the author of those lines.
-The sources include Alfred Lord Tennyson, Edgar Allan Poe, and others.
+The sources include Alfred Tennyson, Edgar Allan Poe, and others.
 One quotation, from the poet Richard Middleton, was not publicly identified until 1981, 33 years after the publication of The Loved One.

 Aimée Thanatogenos, a cosmetician at Whispering Glades.
 She was named after evangelist Aimee Semple McPherson.
 Her first name is French for "loved one" while her last name is Greek for "born of death".
 Waugh describes her eyes as "greenish and remote, with a rich glint of lunacy."

 Mr. Joyboy, senior mortician at Whispering Glades.
 His trademark is a beaming smile he leaves on the faces of embalmed bodies.
 He lives with his mother, Mrs. Joyboy, and is dominated by her.

 Sir Francis Hinsley, Barlow's Hollywood housemate.
 In his youth, Hinsley authored the widely acclaimed novel A Free Man Greets the Dawn, but has long since abandoned writing.
 Former chief scriptwriter for Megalopolitan Pictures, as the novel opens he works for their publicity department and is struggling with rebranding an actress named Juanita del Pablo into an Irish starlet.
 He is fired from Megalopolitan and hangs himself.

 Sir Ambrose Abercrombie, a distinguished British actor and leader of the British enclave in Hollywood, is primarily concerned to maintain the image of his country in the eyes of Hollywood.
 It is believed that he is based on actor Sir C. Aubrey Smith.